mackelab/mnle-for-ddms/README.md

 ## Usage

 MNLE is implemented as an extension to the widely used python package for simulation-based inference, [`sbi`](https://github.com/mackelab/sbi).
-We provide a tutorial on how to use MNLE in `sbi` at [`notebooks/MNLE-Tutorial.ipynb`](notebooks/MNLE-Tutorial.ipynb).
+In `sbi` there is a tutorial on how to use `MNLE` for SBI with trial-based mixed data (see [here](https://github.com/mackelab/sbi/blob/main/tutorials/14_SBI_with_trial-based_mixed_data.ipynb)).
+Additionally, we provide a tutorial on how to use MNLE in for decision-making models at [`notebooks/MNLE-Tutorial.ipynb`](notebooks/MNLE-Tutorial.ipynb).

 Additionally, this repository contains the results and the code for reproducing the figures of the MNLE paper.
 To run the notebooks locally, clone this repository and then run
 ```python